-The new individual-based model PDG-Arena we developed is able to simulate the interactions between trees in monospecific and mixed stands and predict their productivity based on an explicit tree inventory.
+The new individual-based model PDG-Arena we developed can accurately is able to simulate the interactions between trees in monospecific and mixed stands and predict their productivity based on an explicit tree inventory.
 Compared to CASTANEA, PDG-Arena showed improved predictive capability for beech and mixed beech-fir forests.
-The model can simulate the growth of small-sized stands (less than 1 ha), of regular or irregular structure, and composed of trees of similar or different species (given that the species ecophysiological properties are parametrized in CAS-TANEA).
-As PDG-Arena simulates the competition for water and light between trees with no preconceived ideas about the direction of interspecific interaction (from competition to complementarity), it can be used to test specific hypotheses about mixed forests and better understand the diversity-functioning relationship in forests under contrasted scenarios.
-For example, the model could be used to explore the following open questions, keeping in mind that the answers are largely species-specific and environmentdependent (Ratcliffe et al., 2015; Forrester et al., 2017a): is overyielding more likely to occur in less productive sites (Toïgo et al., 2015)?
-Can overyielding increase water stress in mixed stands (Forrester et al., 2016)?
-Are mixed stands more resilient to drought (Grossiord, 2018)?
-Lastly, being built on the basis of a physio-demo-genetics model, PDG-Arena is suitable to evaluate the evolutionary dynamics of functional traits of a population under various biotic (stand composition, density and structure) and abiotic (soil, climate) constraints, as intraspecific diversity is a major adaptive force in natural tree populations (Lefèvre et al., 2014; Oddou-Muratorio et al., 2020; Fady et al., 2020).
+The model can simulate the growth of small-sized stands (less than 1 ha), of regular or irregular structure, and composed of trees of similar or different species (given that the species ecophysiological properties are parametrized in CASTANEA).
+As PDG-Arena simulates the competition for water and light between trees with no preconceived ideas about the direction of interspecific interaction (from competition to complementarity), it can be used to test specific hypotheses about mixed forests and better understand the diversity-functioning relationship in forests under contrasted

+''' For example, one could the model could be used to explore the 635 following outstanding open questions, keeping in mind that the answers are 636 largely dependent on the species identities (Ratcliffe et al., 2015) and on each 637 resource scarcity in a given environment (Forrester et al., 2017a) species-specific 638 and environment-dependent (Ratcliffe et al., 2015; Forrester et al., 2017a): is overyield- 639 ing more likely to occur in less productive sites ?
+(Toïgo et al., 2015) (Toïgo et al., 2015) 640 ?
+Can overyielding increase water stress in mixed stands ?
+(Forrester et al., 2016) 641 (Forrester et al., 2016)?
+Are mixed stands more resilient to drought (Grossiord, 2018) ?
+Lastly, being made built on the basis of a physio-demo-genetics model, PDG- Arena is suitable to evaluate the evolutionary dynamics of functional traits of a population under various biotic (stand composition, density and structure) and 645 abiotic (soil, climate) constraints, as intraspecific diversity is a major adaptive 646 force in natural tree populations (Lefèvre et al., 2014; Oddou-Muratorio et al., 2020) (Lefèvre et al., 2014; Oddou-Muratorio et al., 2020; Fady et al., 2020). '''

-6. Declarations
+49 6.
+Declarations

-6.1.
-Author contributions
+650 6.1.
+License Author contributions

+For the purpose of Open Access, the authors have applied a CC BY-NC 4.0 public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.
 Camille Rouet: Conceptualization, Methodology, Software, Visualization, Writing - Original Draft.
 Hendrik Davi: Conceptualization, Supervision.
 Arsène Druel: Methodology, Writing - Review.
 Bruno Fady: Project administration, Supervision, Writing - Review.
 Xavier Morin: Methodology, Data Curation, Supervision, Writing - Review.

-6.2.
+58 6.2.
 Declaration of competing interest